chocolateboy/range/README.md

 ```

 Returns an iterable which generates numbers from `start` to `end` inclusive.
-The optional `step` (default: 1) is added (ascending) or subtracted
+The optional `step` (default: 1) is added to (ascending) or subtracted from
-(descending) from the previous value to produce the next value.
-If `end` is
+(descending) the previous value to produce the next value.
+If `end` is omitted,
-omitted, it defaults to Infinity.
+it defaults to Infinity.
 If `start` is omitted, it defaults to 1.

 # COMPATIBILITY